How to prepare for IPMAT with Class 12?

-Study Plan for 12th
+Formulating a Study Plan for Board Exams

 Strategizing and scheduling is the key.

-- Up the frequency of testing to at least 2 mocks per week and spend almost equivalent time on analyzing your performance.
-Meanwhile, with pre-boards insight, you would be revising or revisiting the concepts to perform well on your pre-boards( after all, you would have another month or so to improve on your scores on Class 12 boards).
-And by which time, the schools do force you to be regular and make your attendance non-compulsory (most of the schools do that)
+- Increase the frequency of giving tests to at least 2 mocks per week and spend almost equivalent time analyzing your performance.
+Meanwhile, with pre-boards in sight, you would be revising or revisiting the concepts to perform well( after all, you would have another month or so to improve your scores for Class 12 boards).